software-mansion/starknet-jvm/lib/starknet-jvm.md

 Although written in Kotlin, StarkNet-jvm has been created with compatibility with Java in mind.

 ⚠️Gateway provider is currently marked as deprecated and will soon be removed.
+Please use JSON-RPC provider instead.

 ## Making synchronous requests